C-STEM Middle School Curriculum

 All C-STEM Middle School Curriculum can be integrated into the school's existing curriculum or offered in a sequence using the C-STEM ICT Pathway for integrated learning.
 For information on the materials needed to implement each of these courses, please see our Course Materials Handout.

-This course, based on the Common Core Math 6 standards, uses hands-on robotics and block-based computing to develop and expand students’ understanding of Math 6 topics.
+This course, based on the Common Core Math 6 standards, uses coding and virtual robots, with optional hardware robots, to develop and expand students’ understanding of Math 6 topics.
 Students analyze real life situations, identify given information, formulate mathematical steps to find a solution, and analyze the results for accuracy, all within the context of robotics and computer programming.
 The logical process of computer programming allows students to organize their approach to problem solving and efficiently analyze and correct their work, and the hands-on work with hardware robots powers student engagement.
 Topics covered include integers, factors and multiples, rational numbers, operations with fractions, operations with decimals, ratios and rates, proportional relations, percents, numerical expressions, algebraic expressions with variables, equations and inequalities, relationships in two variables, area of polygons, distance and area in the coordinate plane, surface area and volume of solids, and displaying, analyzing, and summarizing data.
 Computing activities allow students to collaborate on critical thinking activities based on mathematical topics while developing their ability to effectively communicate, listen, share responsibility and respectfully address the suggestions of others.
-Robotics activities allow students to reenact physically derived mathematical problems through robotics technologies to visualize situations, associate graphs with physical phenomenon, predict and identify key features of the graphs with the specific physical situations, and solve physical problems through mathematical means.
+Robot activities allow students to reenact physically derived mathematical problems to visualize situations, associate graphs with physical phenomenon, predict and identify key features of the graphs with the specific physical situations, and solve physical problems through mathematical means.

-This course, based on the Common Core Math 7 standards, uses hands-on robotics and block-based computing to develop and expand students’ understanding of Math 7 topics.
+This course, based on the Common Core Math 7 standards, uses coding and virtual robots, with optional hardware robots, to develop and expand students’ understanding of Math 7 topics.
 Students analyze real life situations, identify given information, formulate mathematical steps to find a solution, and analyze the results for accuracy, all within the context of robotics and computer programming.
 The logical process of computer programming allows students to organize their approach to problem solving and efficiently analyze and correct their work, and the hands-on work with hardware robots powers student engagement.
 Topics covered include evaluating expressions, one variable equations and inequalities, rates, proportions, percents, probability, similarity, plotting points and linear equations, and identifying slopes and intercepts.
 Computing activities allow students to collaborate on critical thinking activities based on mathematical topics while developing their ability to effectively communicate, listen, share responsibility and respectfully address the suggestions of others.
-Robotics activities allow students to reenact physically derived mathematical problems through robotics technologies to visualize situations, associate graphs with physical phenomenon, predict and identify key features of the graphs with the specific physical situations, and solve physical problems through mathematical means.
+Robot activities allow students to reenact physically derived mathematical problems to visualize situations, associate graphs with physical phenomenon, predict and identify key features of the graphs with the specific physical situations, and solve physical problems through mathematical means.

-This course, based on the Common Core Math 8 standards, uses hands-on robotics and block-based computing to develop and expand students’ understanding of Math 8 topics.
+This course, based on the Common Core Math 8 standards, uses coding and virtual robots, with optional hardware robots, to develop and expand students’ understanding of Math 8 topics.
 Students analyze real life situations, identify given information, formulate mathematical steps to find a solution, and analyze the results for accuracy, all within the context of robotics and computer programming.
 The logical process of computer programming allows students to organize their approach to problem solving and efficiently analyze and correct their work, and the hands-on work with hardware robots powers student engagement.
 Topics covered include evaluating expressions, one variable equations and inequalities, rates, proportions, probability, scientific notation, statistics, plotting points, linear equations in slope-intercept form, systems of linear equations, radical expressions and equations, similarity, and geometric transformations, including translations and reflections.
 Computing activities allow students to collaborate on critical thinking activities based on mathematical topics while developing their ability to effectively communicate, listen, share responsibility and respectfully address the suggestions of others.
-Robotics activities allow students to reenact physically derived mathematical problems through robotics technologies to visualize situations, associate graphs with physical phenomenon, predict and identify key features of the graphs with the specific physical situations, and solve physical problems through mathematical means.
+Robot activities allow students to reenact physically derived mathematical problems to visualize situations, associate graphs with physical phenomenon, predict and identify key features of the graphs with the specific physical situations, and solve physical problems through mathematical means.

 Grade 7 Mathematics with Computing in C/C++